Puppy Training – Sit, Down, Stand, and Stay

 How do I teach my puppy to ‘sit’ on command?

 Using a food treat, hold the food over the dog’s nose and slowly move it up and back over the dog’s head.
 As the puppy follows the food with its head it will sit down.
 Now couple the word ‘sit’ with the action.
 The upward motion of the hand as you hold the food treat also serves as a visual command for the puppy.
 If the pup lifts its front legs you are holding the food treat too high.
 As soon as the puppy sits say ‘good sit’ and give the treat.
 Many repetitions will be necessary for the pup to learn the association.
 Gradually, as the puppy understands what you want it to do, only give the treats intermittently.
-You should practice sit in many places throughout your home.
+You should practice sitting in many places throughout your home.
 It is especially important to teach your puppy to sit by the front door.
 A dog that readily sits by the front door will do better when greeting guests.

 How do I teach my puppy to lie down on command?

 Start with your puppy in a sit position.
 To get the puppy to lie down, take a treat and lower it between the puppy’s front paws and say ‘down’.
-Usually the puppy will follow the treat and go down.
-If the puppy does not lie all the way down, slowly push the treat between the paws and if the puppy lies down give it the treat and of course add ‘good dog’.
+Usually, the puppy will follow the treat and go down.
+If the puppy does not lie all the way down, slowly push the treat between the paws and if the puppy lies down give it the treat and of course, add ‘good dog’.
 If the puppy stands up, start over.

 For some puppies, teaching the ‘down’ command can be very difficult.
-An alternative method is instead of pushing the food treat backwards is to slowly pull the treat forward.
+An alternative method is instead of pushing the food treat backward is to slowly pull the treat forward.
 If that does not work, sit on the floor with your legs straight out in front of you and slightly bent at the knees.
 Take a hand with a treat in it and push it out under your knee from between your legs.
 As the puppy tries to get the food treat, slowly bring it back under your knee.
 As the puppy tries to follow, it will usually lie down.

 Once the puppy understands the ‘down’ command, make sure that you vary the starting position.
 You should try to get your puppy to ‘down’ from both a stand and a sit.